July 2, 1921: Dempsey vs Carpentier

 Jack Dempsey

 In bright contrast to Dempsey stood Georges Carpentier, a French war hero and boxing’s light heavyweight champion.
-Even before World War I, Carpentier had enjoyed massive popularity as the finest boxer in all of Europe, winning European titles in every division from welterweight to heavyweight before joining the war effort as a pilot.
+Even before World War I, Carpentier had enjoyed massive popularity as the finest boxer on the continent, winning European titles in every division from welterweight to heavyweight before joining the war effort as a pilot.
 He served with such distinction that he was awarded his nation’s highest honors, the Croix de Guerre and the Medaille Militaire.
 As a result, Carpentier enjoyed the same renown and attention as the most famous entertainers and celebrities.
 His reputation was beyond reproach; men deferred, women swooned.
 Neysa McMein, a popular American socialite and illustrator, sketched the man they called “The Pride of Paris” for The New York Evening World and declared that Michelangelo “would have fainted for joy with the beauty of his profile.”

 Georges Carpentier